josmar-crwdstffng/angular/aio/tools/transforms/templates/README.md

-This folder contains the dgeni templates that are used to generate the API docs
+This directory contains the dgeni templates that are used to generate the API docs

 Generally there is a template for each docType.
 Templates can extend and/or include other templates.
 Templates can also import macros from other template files.